-Cash flow from operating activities including changes in working capital for the fourth quarter of 2021 totaled SEK -20,931 thousand (-20,375).
-For the period January to December 2021, the corresponding cash flow totaled SEK -70,639 thousand (-69,508).
+Cash flow from operating activities including changes in working capital for the first quarter of 2022 totaled SEK -57,401 thousand (-18,271).

-Cash flow from investing activities totaled SEK -0 thousand (-167) during the fourth quarter.
-For the period January to December, the corresponding cash flow totaled SEK -54 thousand (-671).
-The company mainly invests in laboratory equipment.
+Cash flow from investing activities totaled SEK 0 thousand (-167) during the first quarter.
+In 2021, the company invested SEK 54 thousand, mainly in laboratory equipment.